-Does my company have to collect the Wayfair Tax?
+Does My Company Have to Collect the Wayfair Tax?

-The court did note that South Dakota’s current thresholds of $100,000 in sales or 200 transactions was ample to establish “substantial nexus” in that state.
+The official decision did note that South Dakota’s current thresholds of $100,000 in sales or 200 transactions were ample to establish a “substantial nexus” in that state.
 It also said that these thresholds were sufficient to protect small sellers from any undue burden to collect sales tax.

 The court’s lack of a clear definition of the threshold requirements creates a gray area, which might be resolved in future lawsuits or by federal legislation that could clarify the issue.
 It’s unlikely, though, that federal legislation will be passed anytime soon.

 Generally speaking, you will likely need to collect sales tax for any state where you meet one or more of these requirements: